auxta/auxta/README.md

 ### Complex Workflows

+#### Use Bulilding Blocks

+Building Blocks do one simple thing each and allow you to build State Scripts and Scenrios.

 #### Use State Scripts

 State Scripts bring the system to a desired state from which a specific scenario begins.